osiloke/Flumotion-Transcoder/doc/rst/configuration/file-source/transcoder-config.rst

 Property *sql-retry-sleep*
 ..........................

-Specifies the default time in second between SQL statments execution retries.
+Specifies the default time in second between SQL statements execution retries.

 If the value is not overridden by a customer configuration, the specified value will be used and if not specified